| .

 bucket is soaked in approximately 5 pints of water, left for an hour or

+so, and then given a thorough stir to break down completely.
 (B) This is the amount of compost generated from one block.
 I

 find that the earlier cuttings require heat so I use a propagator to